WHY I TEACH

 into a working professional.

-The other part is a lot of honesty and humility on
+The other part was a lot of honesty and humility on

-Hearing what they are saying–not to elicit a response
+Hearing what they were saying–not to elicit a response

 from my ego–but to hear them

-what I find to be a key to their success.
+what I found to be a key to their success.

 The